rikenbit/OnlineCCA.jl/README.md

 When the column vectors of the matrices X and Y are standarized (mean 0, variance 1), the problem is simplified as the eigenvalue problem of the cross-product matrix [ I, w'X'Yv ; v'Y'Xw, I ] with the constraint condition norm(w) = norm(v) = 1 and called Orthogonal CCA.
 When the column vectors of X and Y is centerized (mean 0), this problem is also known as PLS-SVD.
 OnlineCCA.jl can perform both approarches by specifying whether the arguments "colvarlist" as local csv file or nothing.

-It is known that simultaneous orthogonalization of both w (eigenvectors) and Xw (latent variables) is difficult.
-When using the latent variables for prediction problem such as regression/discriminant analysis, the orthogonalization of latent variables is preferred from the viewpoint of the multicolinearity (cf. PLS-R, PLS-DA, NIPALS, SIMPLS, and O2PLS).
-OnlineCCA.jl provides SIMPLS for such approarch.
+It is known that simultaneous orthogonalization of both w (eigenvectors/loadings/weight) and Xw (latent variables/scores) is difficult.
+When using the latent variables for prediction problem such as regression/discriminant analysis, the orthogonalization of latent variables is preferred from the viewpoint of the multicolinearity (cf. PLS-R, PLS-DA, NIPALS, SIMPLS, OPLS, and O2PLS).
+OnlineCCA.jl provides NIPALS to support such approarch.

 ## Algorithms
-- Orthogonal Eigenvectors-type
+- Orthogonal eigenvectors-type
 	- Gradient-based
 		- GD-CCA
 		- SGD-CCA